icfnext/aem-patterns/README.md

 ```handlebars
 <h1>{{heading}}</h1>
 ```

-This exporter annotation registers a servlet serving html requests for the component (`extensions = "html"`).
-This servlet calls a custom Exporter provided by AEM Patterns (`name = ExporterTypes.PATTERN`) which looks up the desired template (`@ExporterOption(name = ExporterOptions.TEMPLATE_PATH, value = "/apps/example/frontend/patterns/model.hbs")`) and calls the it, supplying the model as context.

 The result is a an AEM component that doesn't require any HTL, and which instead uses frontend patterns directly from the pattern library.
 AEM developers can then create dialogs to expose the properties of a model to authors, or pull property values from a service, or generate them using custom logic, etc.